-In November 2022, the Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.
-The Migration Agency currently do not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exists that transfers would engage Article 3(2) of the Dublin Regulation.
-The Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
-Therefore, the Migration Agency assesses that no transfers to Hungary can be done until further notice.
+In November 2022 (revised in 2023), the Swedish Migration Agency issued a new legal guidance note regarding Dublin transfers to Hungary.
+The Swedish Migration Agency currently do not consider that such systemic deficiencies in the asylum procedure and reception conditions in Hungary exists that transfers would engage Article 3(2) of the Dublin Regulation.
+The Swedish Migration Agency however consider that there are serious doubts on whether an asylum seeker, after transfer to Hungary, can gain access to the asylum procedure.
+Therefore, the Swedish Migration Agency assesses that no transfers to Hungary can be done until further notice.